oracle/terraform-provider-oci/website/docs/r/integration_integration_instance.html.markdown

 The following arguments are supported:

 * `compartment_id` - (Required) (Updatable) Compartment Identifier.
+* `consumption_model` - (Optional) Optional parameter specifying which entitlement to use for billing purposes.
+Only required if the account possesses more than one entitlement.
 * `defined_tags` - (Optional) (Updatable) Usage of predefined tag keys.
 These predefined keys are scoped to namespaces.
 Example: `{"foo-namespace.bar-key": "value"}`
 * `display_name` - (Required) (Updatable) Integration Instance Identifier.
 * `freeform_tags` - (Optional) (Updatable) Simple key-value pair that is applied without any predefined name, type or scope.
 Exists for cross-compatibility only.
 Example: `{"bar-key": "value"}`